-2.30 The time periods for the application of unit charges to Half-Hourly metered properties are detailed in Annex 1.
-We have not issued a notice to change the time bands.
+- 2.30 The time periods for the application of unit charges to Half-Hourly metered properties are detailed in Annex 1.
+We have not issued a notice to change the time bands. - 2.31 Not used.

 Time periods for pseudo half-hourly unmetered properties